comfy-deploy/paint/README.md

 - ✏️ Edit existing images with AI
 - 🖼️ Display images directly in your terminal
 - 📁 Manage generated images locally
+- 🚀 Fast and efficient processing with Bun runtime
 - 🚀 Fast and lightweight
 - 🔄 Automated versioning with conventional commits